basvandesande/azurecodingarchitect/blog/content/posts/devops-all-the-way.md

-+++
+---
-title = "DevOps All the Way"
+title : "DevOps All the Way"
-subtitle = "DevOps makes the world go round" description = "Working in DevOps, means that your blog has to go DevOps all the way.
-In this article I describe how to setup an Azure DevOps CI/CD pipeline." author="Bas van de Sande" date = 2021-07-30T09:00:06+02:00 featuredImage = "/devops/devops-feature.png" tags = ["devops", "hugo","pipeline"] categories = ["technology"] draft =  false
+subtitle : "DevOps makes the world go round" description : "Working in DevOps, means that your blog has to go DevOps all the way.
+In this article I describe how to setup an Azure DevOps CI/CD pipeline." author : "Bas van de Sande" date : 2021-07-30T09:00:06+02:00 featuredImage : "/devops/devops-feature.png" tags :
-+++
+  - devops
+  - hugo
+  - pipeline
+categories :
+  - technology
+draft :  false
+---

 In [Practice what you preach]({{< ref "/posts/practice-what-you-preach" >}} "Practice what you Preach") I wrote that I decided to host my blog on the Azure platform, using Hugo as content management system, Blob Storage and Azure CDN for hosting the blog.
 The only thing lacking is a workflow of writing content, approving it and publishing it on the web.